 Working hard as a JOB leader on the company's largest hotel project

-For Onuki, his experience at NOMURA was a continuous series of challenges.
-After joining the company, he completed several large projects in which he was responsible for both design and construction, and was selected as the job leader for a renovation project for a foreign-affiliated luxury hotel.
+For Onuki, his experience at NOMURA Co.,Ltd. was a series of challenges.
+After joining the company, he successfully completed several large projects in which he was responsible for both design and construction, which led to his selection as a job leader for a renovation project of a foreign-owned luxury hotel.

-Onuki: "This was one of our largest hotel projects to date.
-We received a total order from design to construction, and I was in charge of three major areas: the guest rooms, the lower floors, and the 22nd floor.
-It was an extremely difficult project, as we had to completely renovate the hotel in about 10 months while it was still in operation.
+Onuki: "This was the largest hotel project our company has ever undertaken.
+We received the entire contract, from design to construction, and I was in charge of three main areas: the guest rooms, the lower floors, and the 22nd floor.
+It was an extremely difficult project, as we had to completely renovate the hotel in about 10 months while it was still in operation."

 The most difficult part was the number of people involved.
 We had to coordinate with about 100 people both inside and outside the company.